LonamiWebs/Telethon/client/doc/basic/signing-in.rst

 This API ID and hash can now be used to develop an application using Telegram's API.
 Telethon consumes this API ID and hash in order to make the requests to Telegram.

-It is important to note that this API ID and hash is attached to a developer account, and can be used to develop applications or otherwise using libraries such as Telethon.
+It is important to note that this API ID and hash is attached to a **developer account**, and can be used to develop applications or otherwise using libraries such as Telethon.

-The *users* of the application you develop do *not* need to provide their own API ID and hash.
+The *users* of the application you develop do **not** need to provide their own API ID and hash.
 The API ID and hash values are meant to be hardcoded in the application.
 Any user is then able to login with just their phone number or bot token, even if they have not registered an application themselves.